Chapter 25:

 “It’s dumb.
 I want to fight.”

 “You’ll be able to!”
 I insisted with a huff.
 “Any creature that isn’t killed outright is fair game.
-But please try not to use thunder.
-If we’re too loud, it’ll do one of two things.
-Scare away all the delicious low-level X-P monsters or lure in the heavy-hitting student body larpers.”
+But please try not to use thunder."

 “I don’t know what you’re saying, but it’s starting to piss me off.”

-“Okay, okay,” I raised my hands.
+“Okay, okay,” I continued, raising my hands pleadingly.
 “Hey, let’s try just a basic fight, okay?
-Do a few skirmishes in this school ground grind we’re planning and see how it works before we shoot it down.”
+Do a few skirmishes in this school ground grind we’re planning and see how it works before we shoot it down.
+Then, if it ends poorly, we can try something different.”

 The arcing bolts of lightning began to subside as Rionriv looked to her friends.
-The triop exchanged glances with each other before the sorceress turned back and glared at me with a grimace.
+The triop exchanged glances before the sorceress turned back and glared at me with a grimace.

-Then came the challenge.
 Turning my focus to Rionriv, we quickly discussed what other magics she knew beyond air elements.
-She explained that she could harness a variety of spells, though many were rudimentary at best by her high standards, which could have meant anything.
-Spitballing a few ideas of what she could do to aid combat aside from a lightning bolt, I felt confident we were ready.
+She explained, albeit antagonistically, that she could harness a variety of spells.
+According to her, many were rudimentary at best by her high standards, which could have meant anything for a low-magic gooner like me.
+After spitballing a few ideas she could use to aid combat aside from a lightning bolt, I felt confident we were ready.

 Finally, the moment of truth had arrived.
-Would they listen?
 Would this turn out better than the last few traps I’d stumbled into?
+Could Aesandoral's attention span hold long enough?
+Was it possible for Rionriv to listen?
+Where had Sharzin already vanished to?

 Only one way to find out.

 With a deep breath, I began to run down the alley.
-After quickly passing the sewer grate, I continued half the distance to the mimic, where I slid to a stop.
-Glancing behind me, I watched the manhole cover open as expected.
+Quickly passing the sewer grate my feet took me half the distance to the mimic as planned before I slid to a stop.
+Glancing behind, the manhole cover popped open as expected, and numerous vermin swarmed the space.

-I jumped into the fray as half a dozen corgsquitos buzzed annoyingly around as a pair of dog-rats, frothing at the mouth, fought to emerge from the hole.
+I jumped into the fray as half a dozen corgsquitos buzzed annoyingly, filling the space.
+Below them, a pair of frothing ratdogs fought each other to be the first to emerge from the hole.
 With fifteen feet to pick up speed, I did my best to punt one of the rats into the sun.
-As an upside, with my successful follow-through technique, I did hear a disgusting crunch sound as my foot connected with the beast’s pinned head.
+With an impressive follow-through, I listened to the sound of bone cracking as my foot connected with the beast’s pinned head.

 Hngg—gross.
-I thought as I leapt through the swarm of corgsquitoes, looking back as the rodent I had struck limply disappeared into the sewer.
+I thought as I leapt through the swarm of corgsquitoes.

 “Godsdamned—nice!
 Cover.
 Ri, go!”

 The archers retreated behind the alley threshold, using the thick stone to give them protection as Rionriv stepped center.
 She extended her hands, overlapping her palms as she muttered an incantation.
-Straining herself, a neon green energy swirled down her arms, pooling at the end of twitching fingertips before a beam of liquid magic burst forward.
+I watched from the corner of my eye as a neon-green energy swirled down her arms, pooling at the end of twitching fingertips before a beam of liquid magic burst forward.

 The corgsquitos dodged out of the way as the corrosive element splashed against the nearby wall, leaving a deep, steaming scar in its wake.

-“Jezzuz—” I yelled out, looking to Rionriv.
+“Jezzuz—” I yelled out, looking fully at Rionriv.
 “That’s terrifying.
 Good A-O-E though.
 Try hitting a few of them at a time with it.”

 “Don’t tell me what to do!”
 She screamed back.

-The buzzing grew louder as I pulled my attention back to the vermin, where the remaining four corgsquitos were beginning their charge.
+The buzzing grew louder as I pulled my attention back to the vermin, where the remaining four corgsquitos were beginning their charge past me.
+Shifting my vision once more, I could see that Aesandoral had fully exposed herself to watch the fight.
+And, as she did, it drew the attention of the hungry pests.

 As two of them hit the cobblestone, a pair of arrows stuck them into place.
 Their bodies instantly bursting, painting the ground with tiny blood slicks.

-Glancing up to congratulate the two, all I saw was Rionriv standing before me, mid-incantation, with her palms glowing neon green.
+Adjusting to deliver praise, all I saw was Rionriv standing behind me, mid-incantation, with her palms glowing a sickly green.

 Crap!
 I dropped prone to the ground as a blob of acid flew over my head.

-A loud shriek from behind me drew my attention, as an acid-scarred rat lay twitching before succumbing to the wound.
-I stared in horror at its missing head and a slowly melting body.
+A loud shriek from behind drew my attention, as an acid-scarred rat twitched wildly before succumbing to the horrid wound.
+I stared in terror at its missing head and a slowly melting body before snapping back to reality thanks to the sorceress.

 “Watch out behind you.”
 She lectured.